Funeral Insurance, What is it and how does it work? Is it a good move for me?

 When you have decided to buy coverage, you are going to be best off having a specialized life insurance agent or broker shop the companies for you.

-A key point to remember, the bigger insurance companies are not necessarily the best option.
+A key point to remember, the big name insurance companies are not necessarily the best option.
 While we really like Transamerica for their very liberal underwriting and first day, full benefits, some of the “little guys” with great financials can be a better place for your business.
 They are often “light and fast” which results in good service.

 It comes down to your age and overall health to point towards the right company.
-We can shop this for you or you can start on your own by using the Burial Insurance instant quote tool on the right.
+We can shop this for you or you can start on your own by using the Funeral Insurance instant quote tool on the right.
 Make sure you are reasonable about your health so you can get a realistic quote.

-If you need more than $25,000 in benefits, we should talk about Guaranteed Universal Life Insurance.
-It will be cheaper per thousand and develops no cash value.
-By having no cash value, Medicaid will not consider the policy a asset.
-It is a bit more involved application, but the savings and permanent coverage more than makes up for it.
+If you need more than $25,000 in benefits and pretty healthy for your age, we should probably talk about Guaranteed Universal Life Insurance.
+It will be cheaper per thousand.
+By having no cash value accumulation inside, Medicaid will not consider the policy an asset to spend down.

 Ladies and Gentleman… A Word of Warning

 How much does that help when someone passes away just after hitting their 81st year of life?
 Run away from anyone or insurance company trying to sell you one.